jalcock-training/azure-hybrid-landing-zone/docs/architecture/landing-zone-design.md

 - The hub network and shared services
 - The spoke network and application workloads
 - Azure Arc–enabled hybrid resources
+- All platform and workload resources deployed with secure defaults (no public IPs, NSGs, private endpoints)

 This simplified structure supports free‑tier compatibility while still reflecting common enterprise patterns.
 A multi‑subscription model will be introduced in a future iteration.